-- Rule of law (say more–what law?
+- Rule of law.
+Say more–what law?
 What makes law good?
-Rights and privileges guaranteed to all individuals rather than associated with groups and group affiliation along with individual right to voluntary affiliation with identity-generating groups or institutions.
+Rights and privileges guaranteed to all individuals rather than associated with groups and group affiliation.
+While also allowing individual right to voluntary affiliation with identity-generating groups or institutions.

 Forces Enhancing Tolerance

 Mingled experiences with others, intermarriage (?–didn’t work in Rwanda)

 Corrupt tribal or ethnically based regimes in multi-ethnic, multi-religion societies

 Rights, privileges, and property allocated by group identity/affiliation